JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7943 days**.

-And here is a just a random fact -  **Actor John Ritter was the voice of Clifford, from "Clifford The Big Red Dog."**.
+And here is a just a random fact -  **"dous":tremendous, horrendous, stupendous, and hazardous**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)